 0151 291 3513

-Dr Emma Katz researches the impacts of domestic violence and abuse on children and young people.
-Her work explores coercive control, agency, resistance, recovery and mother-child supportiveness in domestic abuse contexts.
+Dr Emma Katz researches the impacts of domestic violence and abuse on children and young people, exploring coercive control, agency, resistance, recovery and mother-child supportiveness in domestic abuse contexts.

-Prior to joining Liverpool Hope, Emma completed an ESRC-funded PhD at the University of Nottingham, School of Sociology and Social Policy.
-She also holds an MA Research Methods (Distinction) and a BA (Hons) Sociology (First Class) from the University of Nottingham.
+Prior to joining Liverpool Hope, completed an ESRC-funded PhD at the University of Nottingham, as well as an MA Research Methods (Distinction) and a BA (Hons) Sociology (First Class), University of Nottingham.

-Katz, Emma (in preparation) Coercive Control in Children's and Mothers' Lives, New York, Oxford University Press.
+Katz, Emma (expected in early 2022) Coercive Control in Children's and Mothers' Lives.
+New York: Oxford University Press.